kidscancode/webpresentations/booth/booth slides.md

 ## Coding empowers

-Learning to code changes your relationship with technology from passive consumer to active creator.
+Learning to code changes your relationship with technology.
+#### Passive consumer --> active creator

 ---